Instructor, Restorative Justice Certificate

 Salary: $30.76 – $45.70 / hour

-Assiniboine Community College strives to create Exceptional Learning Experiences for our students.
-We place a high priority on student success and are committed to building an environment that creates and supports a high level of student engagement.
-This program is a partnership between the college and the Southern Chiefs Organization Inc.
+Assiniboine Community College strives to create exceptional learning experiences for students.
+We place a high priority on student success and commitment to building an environment that creates and supports a high level of student engagement.
+This program is a partnership between the Assiniboine Community College and the Southern Chiefs’ Organization Inc. This unique program is essential to provide community and individuals the best opportunity to deliver an effective restorative justice structure and practice.

-The Restorative Justice Certificate program, rooted in the Indigenous context, provides students with the opportunity to develop the knowledge and skills needed to make meaningful contributions in a variety of settings related to justice.
-The curriculum includes courses in restorative justice methods, social welfare systems, addictions, community development, social policy, violence & reconciliation, and counselling.
+The Restorative Justice Certificate program, rooted in the Indigenous context, provides students with the opportunity to develop the knowledge and skills needed to lead and coordinate community-based restorative justice programs.
+The curriculum includes courses in restorative justice methods, social welfare systems, addictions, community development, social policy, counselling, violence and reconciliation.
 The program’s courses are scheduled for delivery one week per month.

-Be Passionate.
-You are passionate about student success and opportunities for individuals within the restorative justice field.
 You lead students to an understanding of their role in a restorative justice program, supporting them to integrate their theoretical knowledge with practical experience with individual clients and community programs.
+You will develop rapport with the students, ACC, and SCO to work collaboratively.

-Take Initiative.
-As instructor, you will be responsible for delivering courses in the Restorative Justice program, teaching theory and applied skills as well as supervising student practicum placements using techniques that are culturally appropriate for a program with an Indigenous focus.
+You will be responsible for developing and delivering courses in the Restorative Justice program, teaching theory and applied skills as well as supervising student practicum placements using techniques that are culturally appropriate for a program with an Indigenous focus.

-Deliver Results.
-You should possess a related post-secondary credential (Master’s Degree preferred) and have experience in Restorative Justice or a closely related field.
-You will draw on diverse experiences and a strong foundation of knowledge to support student success.
-You will have a strong understanding of, or experience working within, the Indigenous cultures.
+You will have relevant post-secondary education with experience in Restorative Justice (or closely related field).
+You will draw on experiences and strong foundation of knowledge to support student success.
+You will have a strong understanding of, or experience working with Indigenous cultures.
 Curriculum development and experience teaching in an adult setting would be an asset.